happypeter/LGCB/book/linux_intro.md

 ---

-Unix was born in 1969 in Bell Lab, created by Thompson (left) with Dennis Ritchie.
+Unix was born in 1969 in Bell Lab, created by Ken Thompson (left) with Dennis Ritchie.

 <center><img src="./images/Ken_n_dennis.jpg"></center>